ydahal1/ydahal1/ReadMe.md

-A farmer had 297 cows, when he rounded them up, he found he had 300
+A man is washing the car with his son.
+The son asks......
+"Dad, can’t you just use a sponge?"

 [
-Sun May  3 00:56:34 UTC 2026
+Mon May  4 00:54:57 UTC 2026
  ]